 Duty to act in good faith and with due care

 A director, in exercising his powers and discharging his duties, must:

 - act honestly and in good faith with a view to the best interests of the company;

 - exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.; and

-- As a director has a position of trust, he must not take a personal profit from any opportunities arising from his directorship (and must pay over any such profit to the company).
+- A director has a position of trust, and so must not take a personal profit from any opportunities arising from his directorship (and must pay over any such profit to the company).